Descanonge/neba/docs/source/data/usage.rst

 the module instance and the one containing the module type must be indicated in the mapping :attr:`~.DataInterface._modules_attributes`.

+.. note::

+   Modules are instantiated and setup in the order of that mapping.

 Interfaces are initialized with an optional argument giving the parameters, and additional keyword arguments.
 All modules are instantiated with the same arguments.
-The parameters module is instantiated first.
-Other modules are instantiated in the order of :attr:`~.DataInterface._modules_attributes`.
-Once all instantiated, modules are then setup in the same order with :meth:`.Module.setup`.
 Once they are all instantiated, they are setup using the :meth:`.Module.setup` method.
-This allow to be (mostly) sure that all other modules exist if there is need for interplay.
+This allow to be sure that all other modules exist if there is need for interplay.

-.. note::

-   'Mostly' because if a module fails to instantiate and its attribute :attr:`.Module._allow_instantiation_failure` is True, it will only log a warning and the module will not be accessible.

-   Similarly, only a warning is emitted if an exception occurs during setup.
-   Only the parameters module is not allowed to fail.

 Interface store
 ===============